 The First Encounter

-I wakick in the shins standing in my company’s trade show booth, chatting with a few colleagues, when two additional colleagues joined us.
+I was standing in my company’s trade show booth, chatting with a few colleagues, when two additional colleagues joined us.
 So, here we were, all 5 of us, talking in a circle: 4 men and 1 woman (me).
 The two latecomers were unknown to me, and shortly after arriving, one of them stretched out his hand to me, and introduced himself.
 The tall lug standing next to him, did no such thing.
 This Lurch of a man was standing right next to me, ignoring me, and talking right over me (literally).
 I was so flabbergasted that something like this – within my own inclusive corporate ranks – could happen.
 Dumbfounded, I kicked that guy in the shin and said, “Hey, down here!
 I’m someone worth knowing!”
 Actually, I just did that in my head.
 In real life, I stayed silent, made my excuses and left the group.

 The Second Encounter